 I’m Jessica Renee Collier.

-My work has been published in the Journal of Computer-Mediated Communication, International Journal of Communication, Digital Journalism, Mass Communication & Society, among others.
-I have presented at academic meetings of the International Communication Association, American Political Science Association, and American Association for Public Opinion Research as well as industry-led meetings by the International Fact-Checking Network, Facebook, and the Lenfest Institute for Journalism.
+My work has been published in the Journal of Computer-Mediated Communication, New Media & Society, International Journal of Communication, Digital Journalism, Mass Communication & Society, among others.
+I have presented at academic meetings of the International Communication Association, American Political Science Association, and National Communication Association as well as industry-led meetings by the International Fact-Checking Network, Facebook, and the Lenfest Institute for Journalism.